Barley Water: Benefits, Contraindications and Recipe

 3. Regulation of glucose levels

-There’s a review of scientific studies that contrasts the capacity of barley foods to control blood glucose levels after eating.
+There’s a review of scientific studies that found a positive correlation between the capacity of barley foods to control blood glucose levels after eating.
 This action is also due to beta-glucans which can lower blood cholesterol.

 These two benefits (glucose and blood lipid control) together reduce the risk of cardiovascular disease and help protect the integrity of the walls of veins and arteries.